ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 2. Any other request the client might have made in the past or might make in the future.

-In order to ensure this, the client selects a proxy (that serves the Oblivious Relay Resource) that it trusts will protect this information by forwarding the Encapsulated Request and response without passing it to the server (that serves the Oblivious Gateway Resource).
+In order to ensure this, the client selects a relay (that serves the Oblivious Relay Resource) that it trusts will protect this information by forwarding the Encapsulated Request and response without passing it to the server (that serves the Oblivious Gateway Resource).